covertnine/c9-admin/readme.txt

 == Changelog ==
 v1.1.4

-Added color settings for admin side bar and admin login screen
+Added color settings for admin side bar and admin login screen, adjustments to backend styling and skin

 v1.1.3